Design Considerations for USB PD-Compatible Devices

-USB Power Delivery (USB PD) is a standard that enables high-power power delivery and is widely adopted in devices requiring fast charging and high power supply.
-From 2024 onward, with the enforcement of USB-C requirements in Europe and the advancement of USB PD 3.1 (EPR) support, the design requirements are becoming increasingly stringent.
-This article explains the latest considerations when designing USB PD devices.
+USB Power Delivery (USB PD) is a standard that enables high-power delivery and is widely adopted in devices requiring fast charging and high power supply.
+Since 2024, with the EU mandate for USB-C and the advancement of USB PD 3.1 (EPR) support, the requirements for design have become even more stringent.
+This article explains the latest key considerations when designing USB PD devices.

-USB PD is defined by USB-IF, and its features have been extended with each version.
-It is especially important to understand the following points.
+USB PD is defined by USB-IF, with expanded functionality in each version.
+It is particularly important to understand the following points.

 Maximum Voltage and Current